SUBSCRIBE

 “I experienced the most verbal abuse from my stepfather’s sister’s children.
 It was too much that I had to be taken away.”

 Her mother’s divorce in 1981 prompted her to help out in the household.
-She was 12 years old and would skip school two days a week in order to provide food for her family.
+She was 12 years old and would skip school two days a week to provide food for her family.

-“I worked at a mealie and nuts farmer for three months in Pankop, a few kilometres away from Atteridgeville.
+“I worked at a mealie and nut farmer for three months in Pankop, a few kilometres away from Atteridgeville.
 The tractor would come and pick us up early in the mornings,” she says.

-Several teachers observed her frequent absences from school, and as a result, she was physically punished for her absences from school.
+Several teachers observed her frequent absences from school, and as a result, she was physically punished for them.
 In a few months, they left Mabopane for Atteridgeville.

 Involvement in the healthcare sector